-FEMALE FUNDY-HIGHLAND (includes players who live within the borders of the Antigonish MHA, Truro MHA, Pictou County MHA, Tatamagouche MHA, Cumberland County MHA, South Colchester MHA, West Colchester MHA, Canso MHA and Parrsboro MHA)
+FEMALE FUNDY-HIGHLAND (includes players who live within the borders of the Truro MHA, Pictou County MHA, Tatamagouche MHA, Cumberland County MHA, South Colchester MHA, West Colchester MHA, and Parrsboro MHA)

-FEMALE METRO EAST (includes players who live within the borders of the Dartmouth MHA, Eastern Shore MHA, East Hants MHA, Cole Harbour MHA)
+METRO EAST INFERNO FEMALE HOCKEY ASSOCIATION FEMALE HOCKEY ASSOCIATION (includes players who live within the borders of the Dartmouth MHA, Eastern Shore MHA, East Hants MHA, and Cole Harbour MHA)

-METRO WEST FEMALE HOCKEY ASSOCIATION (includes players who live within the borders of the Halifax Hawks MHA, Sackville MHA, Chebucto MHA, TASA MHA, Bedford MHA)
+METRO WEST FORCE FEMALE HOCKEY ASSOCIATION (includes players who live within the borders of the Halifax Hawks MHA, Sackville MHA, Chebucto MHA, TASA MHA, and Bedford MHA)

-FEMALE NOVA (includes players who live within the borders of the Clare-Digby MHA, Western Valley MHA, West Hants MHA, Acadia MHA)
+VALLEY WILD FEMALE HOCKEY ASSOCIATION (includes players who live within the borders of the Clare-Digby MHA, Western Valley MHA, West Hants MHA, and Acadia MHA)

-IMPORTANT: All players planning to play Female Hockey during the 2017-18 season must sign up by August 9, 2017.
-Beginning this season, players from Cape Breton West MHA must sign up with the FEMALE CAPE BRETON ZONE.
+IMPORTANT: All players planning to play Female Hockey during the 2019-20 season must sign up by July 21, 2019.

-Here is how the registry works: Female players will sign up online with one of six geographical zones based on where they live.
-These zones are made of the regions represented by our current Minor Hockey Association (MHA) borders.
-Registration is done online through the Hockey Canada Online Registration System.
+Here is how the registry works: Female players will sign up online with one of seven geographical zones (or Female Hockey Associatiions) based on where they live.
+Registration is done online through the Hockey Canada Online Registry.

-When players have signed up with their respective Female Hockey Zone, they will be placed on teams by our Female Hockey Committees (or, if you are in Metro West, you will be placed on a team by your Female Hockey Association).
-Our committees will create teams and place players on those teams based on the location of players and their desired level of players.
-When a team has been formed, it will then be assigned back to a Minor Hockey Association in the Female Hockey Zone (or Female Hockey Association for players in Metro West).
-Players will pay their registration to their assigned Minor Hockey Association (while players in Metro West will pay their Female Hockey Association).
+When players have signed up with their respective Female Hockey Zone, they will be placed on teams by our Female Hockey Committees (or, if you are in Metro West, Metro East or the Valley, you will be placed on a team by your Female Hockey Association).
+When a team has been formed, it will then be assigned back to a Minor Hockey Association in the Female Hockey Zone (or Female Hockey Association for players in Metro West, Metro East and Valley).
+Players will pay their registration to their assigned Minor Hockey Association (while players in Metro West, Metro East and the Valley will pay their Female Hockey Association).

-If you have any questions about the registration process, please contact Sarath Holman (email@example.com) at the Hockey Nova Scotia at 902.454.9400 or your local Regional Director or Conference Coordinator on Hockey Nova Scotia's Female Council.
+If you have any questions about the registration process, please contact your local Regional Director or Conference Coordinator on Hockey Nova Scotia's Female Council.